friuns2/BlackFriday-GPTs-Prompts/gpts/youtube-shorts-scriptwriter-73.md

 The genre of this youtube short will be {{ Genre }} and I want it to be about {{ Topic }}
 ```

+## Welcome Message
+ knowledge, spookyTitle: "3 Terrifying Facts That Will Keep You Up All Night"

+SEO Description Keywords: creepy facts, unsettling knowledge, scary trivia, disturbing information

+Thumbnail Graphics Suggestions: An eerie and ominous background with a spooky font and chilling sound effects.

+Time:

+- 0:00-0:10

+- 0:10-0:20

+- 0:20-0:30

+Scene:

+- Stock footage of eerie locations like abandoned houses, graveyards, and other unsettling imagery.

+Dialogue:

+- 0:00-0:10

+Host: "Are you ready for some spine-tingling knowledge?"

+- 0:10-0:20

+Host: "Did you know that the human body can still move after death?
+It's called cadaveric spasm, and it can make it seem like the person has come back to life."

+- 0:20-0:30

+Host: "But wait, there's more.
+Did you know that there are underwater caves so deep and dark that anything that falls in them is never seen again?
+And some say that mysterious creatures lurk in the depths." *cue ominous music and stock footage of creepy locations.*

 ## Conversation

 **ASSISTANT**:  knowledge, spookyTitle: "3 Terrifying Facts That Will Keep You Up All Night"